History

 1919

-- The Boys’ Dept. of the West End YMCA had a record membership of over 3,000 the largest boys’ membership of any Association in the world.
+- The Boys' Dept. of the West End YMCA had a record membership of over 3,000, the largest boys' membership of any Association in the world.

 1921

-- Camp CENYMCA, short for Central YMCA opened on Wards Island, one of the Toronto Islands.
+- Camp CENYMCA, short for Central YMCA, opened on Wards Island, one of the Toronto Islands.

 1922

-- The Christie St. Military Hospital Program for returning soldiers who needed to be looked after when WWI ended was taken over by the Toronto YMCA from the National Council of the Canadian YMCA.
-The Toronto YMCA continued to organize programs for the ex-service men until the early 1930s when the program came to an end.
-In 1929 there were still between 300 and 350 veterans being looked after.
+- The Toronto YMCA took over tThe Christie Street Military Hospital program for returning soldiers from the National Council of the Canadian YMCA following the First World War.
+The Toronto YMCA continued to organize programs for ex-service members until the early 1930s, when the program ended.
+In 1929, between 300 and 350 veterans were still receiving support.

 1923